ayuktha63/Intel-Project/README.md

 - Check the console output for simulation details.
 - Open `toll_zones.html` in a web browser to visualize the toll zones on a map.

+### 4. Images
+Here are some of the images took while testing the Project and the images are inside

+-  images/mapzone.png
+- images/statitics.png
+- images/terminalrun.png

 ## Required Python Packages:

 - pandas